 NEET eligibility takes into account total marks obtained from, both practical and theory in Physics, chemistry, and biology.

 Is CBSE private candidate eligible for NEET 2020

 Yes, candidates who have opted for Biology as an additional subject, private candidates, and distant learning candidates, all these candidates are eligible for NEET 2020.

 What is postcard size photo for NEET

 Postcard size photo is one of the documents to be uploaded for NEET 2020.
 The specifications provided by NTA is – 4″X6″, Size of file (JPG/JPEG format) 50 Kb to 300 Kb and Description for Online Tool(with 72 DPI) – 4.25 X 3.5 inches.

 What is category rank in NEET

-Total number of seats in Government colleges are nearly 41,388 and that of BDS is 3510, while in private colleges including deemed universities the MBBS seats are 35,540 and BDS is 23,260.
+Total number of seats in Government colleges is nearly 41,388 and that of BDS is 3510, while in private colleges, including deemed universities, the MBBS seats are 35,540 and BDS is 23,260.
 Hence the total number of seats one can fill in through NEET for MBBS is 76,928 and BDS seats are 26773.
-These figures are obtained through online sources anr subject to changes.
+These figures are obtained through online sources and subject to change.